 Audio Quality: MPEG-1 Layer II audio or Dolby Digital audio

-While KVCD offered some advantages over VCD and SVCD, such as increased runtime and flexibility in resolution, it was never officially recognized or supported by electronics manufacturers.
-The format gained a small following among video enthusiasts, particularly those looking to maximize the storage capacity of CDs while maintaining acceptable video quality.
+While KVCD offered technical advantages over VCD and SVCD, it was never officially recognized or supported by electronics manufacturers.
+The format gained a following among video enthusiasts, particularly those looking to maximize the storage capacity of CDs while maintaining acceptable video quality.
 The technical achievements of the KVCD project were quite impressive for the time, achieving compression levels with MPEG-1 and MPEG-2 that rivaled newer MPEG-4 codecs of the day like DivX and Xvid.
+Today, KVCD stands as a testament to the creative ingenuity of the digital video enthusiast community.
+It highlights a period in digital media history when the limitations of technology prompted users to innovate within and beyond the constraints of existing formats.

 Further Reading: